 Candied Rose Petals

 - 1 large egg white

-- 5. Use the candied rose petals the same day as they will become soft and wet if left too long (even if stored in a sealed container).
+- Use the candied rose petals the same day as they'll become soft and wet if left too long (even if stored in a sealed container).

 Raw Egg ReminderA gentle reminder that this candied rose petals recipe contains raw egg.
 Please be aware of this if you’re making the recipe for anyone for whom that’s a potential food safety no-no, including the very young, the very old, the very pregnant, and the very compromised in terms of immunity.
 All the rest of you, go ahead and nibble these little lovelies with not a care in the world.

 The Modern PreserverBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.

 These candied rose petals were the perfect topper to plain vanilla frosted cupcakes.
 Even though these were simple to prepare, they gave an ordinary frosted cupcake an elegant look.
 I think they would look nice, too, alongside a plain cake, either on top or on the side.
 The petals had a nice, subtle flavor which tasted mostly like sugar at first taste but then a nice rose flavor came out at the end.